m-labs/artiq/doc/manual/getting_started_mgmt.rst

         $ artiq_master --bind [master computer's hostname or IP to bind to]

-    On most Linux shells, including the Bash shell used in the default Windows MSYS2 ARTIQ installation, the asterisk \* must be escaped as \\\* to indicate all interfaces.
+    On most Linux/Unix shells, including the Bash shell used in the default Windows MSYS2 ARTIQ installation, the asterisk \* must be escaped as \\\* to indicate all interfaces.
     Windows PowerShell and CMD allow using * directly without escaping. ::